 Freedom.
 Independent.
 Liberating.
 Alive.
 These are a just a few of the words solo travelers use to describe what it feels like to travel on their own.
 When you do, your adventure becomes your own: You don’t have to worry about accommodating another person’s schedule, interests, or needs.
 You can decide what you want to do when you want to do it.
-Whether you’re traveling independently for the first time, or you’re already a seasoned solo traveler, O.A.T. will take care of all of the details—as O.A.T. has been since 1978—making it affordable, easy, and more enjoyable for you to see the world on your own.
+Whether you’re traveling independently for the first time, or you’re already a seasoned solo traveler, we will take care of all of the details—as O.A.T. has been since 1978—making it affordable, easy, and more enjoyable for you to see the world on your own.
 And if single spaces are sold out on your preferred departure, there are other ways for independent travelers to join us: bring a friend along to share a room, or try our Roommate Matching Program.
 Or, consider bringing a friend to share the adventure.
 Travelers taking advantage of this increasingly popular option express that they create memories with their traveling companions that will be cherished for a lifetime.